MercersKitchen/Music-Player-github.io/Processing-Java Lessons/README.md

      - assumption: AI can be used anytime to 'level up' & compensate for all deficiencies (what it means to be an expert)
      - creating routines addresses memory and expectations

+Grades decrease when deadline has passed and I am asked to find ERRORs in code if in algorithm already taught
+- 'stiching' together programs in boilerplate or more avainced procedures is not included
+- similar to highlihgting a program section and asking AI, then interpreting that answer

 Where do we learn about ...
 - GUI (Graphical User Interface): case study (expectations)